rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 Managed Infrastructure customers can configure the same backup by using the Holland Backup Manager.

-**Note**:Rackspace recommend that you back up databases often and retain them for a long period of time.
+**Note**: Rackspace recommends that you back up databases often and retain them for a long period of time.

 ##### Backups on Windows